hypo69/hypo/pytest/gemini/src/endpoints/hypo69/code_assistant/assests/mmd/code_assistant.md

 2. **Fixtures:** Created example fixtures (`example_config`, `example_args`).
 Replace these with fixtures that provide the data necessary for your tests.
 Crucially, the `tmp_path` fixture from `pytest` is used for creating temporary files in the tests for `_yield_files_content`.

-3. **Test Structure:**  The example tests now demonstrate a variety of important test cases (valid input, missing input, invalid input type, nonexistent file).
+3. **Test Structure:**  The example tests now demonStarte a variety of important test cases (valid input, missing input, invalid input type, nonexistent file).

 4. **Exception Handling:** Added `pytest.raises` to test for expected exceptions (`FileNotFoundError`, `SystemExit`, and in the `test_gemini_model_error` which is a more advanced example for testing error propagation and handling).
 This is **essential** for robust testing.